 Craig brings to Pixie his knowledge and extensive experience of public sector procurement and the specific requirements for organisations required to comply with these.

-Stuart joined the Pixie team in February 2018 after completing a Bachelor’s degree in environmental Earth Sciences at UEA and a Master’s degree in Geoscience at UCL.
-He is involved with local supply resources and community energy projects, providing technical capabilities to support the Pixie team.
+Stuart joined the Pixie team in February 2018 after completing a Bachelor’s degree (hons) in Environmental Earth Sciences at UEA and a Master’s degree in Geoscience at UCL.
+He is involved with local supply resources and community energy projects, providing analytical and technical capabilities to support the Pixie team.

 Stuart is responsible for contributing to several publications, producing the Quarterly and Monthly Feed-in Tariff reports outlining the forecasted levelisation for suppliers; the Third Party Charges Report and the Renewable Heat Incentive Report.
 He is also responsible for writing articles in Energy:2030, as well as supporting on numerous consultancy and innovation projects in Pixie and the wider Cornwall Insight Group.